octave-online/octave-online-server/back-master/README.md

 `node app.js` can be run directly, but consider using `oo.service` in the *entrypoint* directory parallel to this directory.

+## Stopping the Back Server

+By default, after the back server receives a successful maintenance request, it will wait for all sessions to close, and then cleanup and exit with code 0.

+If you wish to cause the back server process to gracefully release all sessions without exiting, you can send the signal SIGUSR1 to the process.

 ## To-do list

 - Update /usr/bin/sandbox according to https://github.com/SELinuxProject/selinux/commit/0f4620d6111838ce78bf5a591bb80c99c9d88730